AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :menuselection:`Subprogram Name`:

-  The name of the subprogram
+  The name of the subprogram.

 * :menuselection:`Parameters`:

-  The parameters to the subprogram
+  The parameters to the subprogram.

 * :menuselection:`File Location`: